Manafort 'repeatedly and brazenly violated the law,' according to Mueller memo

 For over a decade, Paul Manafort "repeatedly and brazenly violated the law," according to a redacted sentencing memo released Saturday by special counsel Robert Mueller's office.
 The document added that his behavior "remarkably went unabated even after indictment."

-Foreign Agents Registration Act requires people acting on behalf of a foreign country in a political capacity to disclose those activities as well as the related finances.
+The Foreign Agents Registration Act requires people acting on behalf of a foreign country in a political capacity to disclose those activities, as well as any related finances.

+Prosecutors say Manafort first ran afoul of foreign agent registration laws when he was an agent, from June of 1984 through June 1986, for the Saudi Arabian government.

+They say that during that period, Manafort didn't register for his work lobbying Congress and the White House for the "Jerusalem Bill" and a "Saudi Arms package."

 "His criminal actions were bold, some of which were committed while under a spotlight due to his work as the campaign chairman and, later, while he was on bail from this Court," the memo says.